aphexcx/uber-demand/README.md

 uber-demand
 ===========

-Predict future demand for uber drivers, based on historical data.

 One of the most important signals in Uber's system is demand.
 It's used in a variety of capacities, from calculating dynamic (surge) pricing to making decisions about the number of drivers needed to keep the system running